 The general guidelines issued for effecting the action plan include – reduction in emissions by using clean energy to power government buildings, the ones which are owned and run by the government’s main landlord Public Services and Procurement Canada (PSPC).
 Forming a range of other green strategies.
 This includes investment in infrastructure and purchase of new vehicle fleets / refurbishing the existing to the specified norms, strategy for purchasing more sustainable products, which are energy-efficient and supporting clean technology.
 The plan quantifies the target to reduce greenhouse gas emissions from federal government buildings and fleets by 40% below 2005 levels by the year 2030 and strives to achieve the same by 2025.
 The government further promises to spend $1 billion on modernizing heating and cooling systems of its buildings in more than 80 locations in the Ottawa region, this would reduce the emissions from those buildings by about one-third.
 The federal government already has announced the allocation of $2.1 billion in Budget 2016, for repairs and retrofits of government buildings.

-Canada has a diverse geography, hence is well blessed with ample sources of renewable energy, such as moving water, wind, biomass, geothermal, sun and ocean.
-At present, the electricity produced from moving water amounts to almost 60% of country’s electrical energy.
-Canada is the second largest producer of hydroelectric power in the world.
-The wind and solar though currently account for less than 5% of Canada’s electrical power, they are the fastest growing renewable energy sources in the country.
+Canada has a diverse geography, hence is well blessed with ample sources of renewable energy, such as moving water, wind, biomass, geothermal, sun, and ocean.
+At present, the electricity produced by moving water amounts to almost 60% of the country’s electrical energy.
+Canada is the second-largest producer of hydroelectric power in the world.
+Wind and solar though currently account for less than 5% of Canada’s electrical power, are the fastest growing renewable energy sources in the country.